 Grateful for Getting Older

-This month I celebrated my 64th birthday.
+This year I celebrated my 64th birthday.
 I don’t share this news with hopes for either benevolent wishes or reassurances that 64 is really not that old.
 I am good with all that.
 I am sharing this because it truly makes me happy to get to be alive yet another year – and I finally figured out the secret: growing a bit older every day seems to be the only way to continue to be alive.
 This seems an insight worthy of note.

-We all fall prey to messages that aging is something we are supposed to dread or incessantly lament; complaining about it is a surefire way to “belong” in our culture.
+We all tend to fall prey to messages that aging is something we are supposed to dread or incessantly lament; complaining about it is a surefire way to “belong” in our culture.
 Without a doubt, parts of my body that used to be perky are now more pendulous, facial features are dwarfed next to the lines that surround them, and organs and joints I never even knew I had because they were once quiet, now creak, ache, and clamor for attention all hours of the day.
 I definitely do not have the physical or mental energy I used to have; Friday night plans usually end early or get canceled, my concepts of productivity have downsized, and, increasingly, I cannot remember simple, self-assigned tasks from one room to the next.
 But, weighed against not getting older, these all seem like very small prices to pay.
 Aging is surely better than the alternative.

 As far as I can remember, when I came into this world, no one promised me a certain number of days, months, or years to live.
 I am no more entitled to a far-reaching lifespan than anyone else on this planet.
 No amount of attachment to nuanced goals or well-constructed plans for the future assures me longevity.
 Neither does eating gluten free, taking ten supplements every morning, or meditating – but I do it all anyway for the sake of daily wellbeing.
 Counter to what some in the “New Age” movement say, I do not believe that simply wanting to be alive is enough to keep me alive, and that illness and death only come to those who “fail” at wanting life badly enough or making the “right” decisions.
 I know too many truly extraordinary people who have died to buy into these kinds of harmful concepts.